Gross Domestic Product (GDP) Growth

-Recently, the Regional Comprehensive Economic Partnership (“RCEP”) Agreement among ASEAN and the six partners who have signed FTAs with ASEAN, including China, the Republic of Korea, Japan, India (just withdrew from this agreement), Australia and New Zealand negotiated from May 2013 was executed by 15 countries on 15 November 2020; this shall establish the largest free trade area in the world.
+Recently, the Regional Comprehensive Economic Partnership (“RCEP”) Agreement among ASEAN and the six partners who have signed FTAs with ASEAN, including China, the Republic of Korea, Japan, India (withdrew from this agreement), Australia and New Zealand negotiated from May 2013 was executed by 15 countries on 15 November 2020 and took effect on 1 January 2022; this shall establish the largest free trade area in the world.

 Besides, several FTAs are being prepared, e.g. the negotiations on a FTA between Vietnam and European Free Trade Area (EFTA) consisted of Switzerland, Norway, Iceland and Liechtenstein initiated in May 2012; the same on a FTA between Vietnam and Israel took place from December 2015.